AdoptOpenJDK/openjdk-website/CONTRIBUTING.md

 * However, if this is not enough, you can use `...medium.scss` and `...small.scss` to specify what happens to the CSS at two breakpoints.

 ### JS
+* Always run `npm test` to run a linter on your JS before pushing any changes / raising a PR.
 * Use `global.js` for global JavaScript functions.
 * Use individual `.js` files for functions that are specific to a page, such as `nightly.js`.
 For any functions that should happen 'on page load', call them from within the root function for that page, e.g. `onNightlyLoad(){...}`.
 * If you create a new `.handlebars` file that requires new JavaScript functions: